vvaidy/Qo-DL/README.md

 - ID3v2.4 tag format is used for mp3 tags.
 - **If the following files exist in the current working dir, they'll be deleted: (1-1000).flac/.mp3, cover.jpg, booklet.pdf.
 This is to avoid any filename clashes.
 Filename clashes are also handled inside of album folders.**

-If you need to get in touch: Sorrow#5631
+If you need to get in touch: Sorrow#5631 or Reddit
-# To Do
-- Fix known issues.
-- Implement Japanese translation.
-- General code clean up.
-- Add a check to see if the user has inputted a plain password into the config file instead of an MD5 hashed one.
-- Merge main exe and playlist exe.

 # Known Issues
 - Albums with more than one disks will be treated as single-disk albums.